Ground Penetrating Radar (GPR) is an ideal technique for locating chimney flues in buildings.

 How a chimney flue location survey works?

-Our engineers will attend site and using our advanced hand held GPR equipment, perform a comprehensive investigation of every wall to be surveyed.
-Our equipment must travel across the surface whilst remaining in direct contact at all times, this will be repeated to achieve full coverage of the wall.
+Our engineers will attend site and using our advanced hand held GPR equipment, perform a comprehensive chimney flue location survey of every wall to be investigated.
+Our equipment must travel across the surface whilst remaining in direct contact with the wall at all times, this will be repeated to achieve full coverage of the wall.
 To this end we will require unrestricted access to all of the walls in question.
 Where possible we will also collect additional information such as the number of chimney pots on the stack, the location of the stack, and the number and locations of the fireplaces.

 GPR data collected on-site is saved for processing and interpretation back in the office.

-After the GPR data processing is complete, a drawing will be compiled in CAD showing the locations of the chimney flues on an elevation plan of the building.
+After the GPR data processing is complete, a drawing will be compiled in CAD showing the locations of the chimney flues on a cross section or floor plan of the building.
 All of our projects are subject to a final quality control and then the results will be issued to the customer.
-This type of drawing is our typical deliverable.

 On-site mark out chimney flue location surveys